 If you’re familiar with creating Jenkins jobs already and are just looking for a Drupal 8 deploy script, these next lines are for you.

-echo "" echo "Switching to project docroot." cd /var/www/chromatichq.com/docroot echo "" echo "Pulling down the latest code." git pull origin master echo "" echo "Clearing drush caches." drush cache-clear drush echo "" echo "Running database updates." drush updb -y echo "" echo "Importing configuration." drush config-import -y echo "" echo "Clearing caches." drush cr echo "" echo "Deployment complete."
+echo "" echo "Switching to project docroot." cd /var/www/chromatichq.com/docroot echo "" echo "Pulling down the latest code." git pull origin main echo "" echo "Clearing drush caches." drush cache-clear drush echo "" echo "Running database updates." drush updb -y echo "" echo "Importing configuration." drush config-import -y echo "" echo "Clearing caches." drush cr echo "" echo "Deployment complete."

 Seriously, configuration management in Drupal 8 is amazing.
 Hat tip to all of those who worked on it.
 Bravo.

 Another notable difference is that with Drupal 8, clearing caches uses the

 drush cc all has been deprecated.
 R.I.P. little buddy. ⚰

 If you have a site that needs to be put into "Maintenance mode" during deployments, you can handle that in Drupal 8 with

 Now that we’ve covered what it is we want Jenkins to handle automatically for us, let’s quickly run down the punch list of things we want to accomplish with our deployment before we dive into the actual how-to:

 - Automatically kickoff our deployment script when merges to the

 - Run our deployment script from above (deploys latest code, imports config, clears caches, etc.)